 You are not alone

 But it is something you’ll have to grow to get used to if you want a successful business, so go in knowing you’ll handle it with baby steps.

 Come back to your why

-If it’s overwhelming to even get started promoting yourself, come back to your why.
 You started this journey with an important mission in mind – for yourself and your potential clients.
-So, why are you doing this – for a better future?
-For yourself?
-For your family?

 Then ask yourself: Why are you doing this work?
 Why this thing instead of anything else you could be doing?
 Is there a particular problem you want to solve?
 A community you are passionate to reach?

 For me, this was a powerful way to reframe the act of promoting my business.
 It was no longer about me, but about the people I serve – YOU!

 Detach from your fears

-If people ignore your Facebook post, just know that happens sometimes and look for new things to try or better ways to approach them.
+If people ignore your Facebook post, just know that happens sometimes, especially with the current algorithm, and look for new things to try or better ways to approach your marketing.
 If you’re not proud of the way you write your blog posts, keep learning and keep practicing.